 Sven Pritzokoleit published ”Duftspuren” in 2016.
-The book certainly reveals numerous facets.
+The book reveals numerous facets.
 It is more than an idiosyncratic record and notebook of a self taught perfumer.
 Yet, this is the reason why I got interested in the book.
 You might know that we have been researching the field of artisan perfumery, career trajectories as well as the Art and Olfaction Awards.
-Actually, this research is also contributes to the recent work on organizing craft.
+Actually, this research lead to a contribution to the recent work on organizing craft.

 An attentive reader of Pritzkoleit’s “Duftspuren” learns that DIY perfumery goes beyond following some recipes.
 Instead, the author shares some of his key learnings and notes (including his idiosyncratic classification of ingredients – as shown on the featured image of this post).
 Numerous references and key quotations from the history of perfumery, literature and culture encourage the reader’s reflection.
 Last but not least “Duftspuren” can serve as a valuable sourcebook in German that encourages the reader to start a fragrant journey of ones own.
 The book includes a useful bibliography for everybody who wants to begin this olfactory journey.
 Pritzkoleit’s book “Duftspuren” has also been exclusively published online on Fragrantica.